Monument designation

 Description

 Architecture and urban planning from 1940-1965 are important to Dutch architectural history.
-This period is best known as the reconstruction period.
+This era is best known as the reconstruction period.
 More information can be found on the website of Rijksdienst voor Cultureel Erfgoed.
 The Rijksdienst does still designate protected city and village views.
 The protection secures the cultural-historical value for the future.

 Register of Monuments